The third and final part of our beginner’s guide to some of the slang used in MotoGP™ is here! Enjoy:

 Those dreaded two words!
 During Free Practice and qualifying, riders lap times are disqualified if they exceed track limits.
 Green areas on the outside of the asphalt can’t be used to gain an advantage, and if a rider does so too many times during a race, Race Direction will penalise them.

-This is when a rider continues to brake whilst entering a corner and applying lean angle to his machine.
+This is when a rider continues to brake whilst entering a corner and applying lean angle to their machine.
 Any time a rider is braking into a corner and isn’t upright, it can be referred to as trail braking.

 TUCKED THE FRONT: